a-givertzman/fr-service/readme.md

                     offset: 4

     device Ied02:                       # device will be executed in the independent thread, must have unique name
+        cycle: 100 ms                   # operating cycle time of the device
         protocol: 'profinet'
         description: 'S7-IED-01.01'
         ip: '192.168.100.243'